OVERVIEW

 The journey to becoming a real estate broker involves a combination of education, experience, and licensure.
 Here are the steps you should take to pursue this career:

-1. Consider getting a bachelor’s degree in business or finance
+1. Consider getting a bachelor’s degree in business or finance.

 2. Complete a state-approved real estate sales course.

-After completing the real estate sales course, you must pass your state's licensing requirements.
+After completing the real estate sales course, you must pass your state's licensing exam.
 This exam tests your knowledge of real estate principles, laws, and practices.
 Once you pass, you'll receive your real estate license, allowing you to work under a licensed broker's supervision.

 Practical experience is an important step to becoming a real estate broker.
 Working as a listing agent provides valuable insights, builds networks, and strengthens your understanding of the buying and selling process.